While deconstructions often end up darker, edgier, sadder, and more cynical than the normal version, there is no reason they have to be.

 It’s simply how it has been used too frequently, I think, in terms of practical purpose.

-And the charm of the story is in these basic premises – which are nourishing, satisfying, and generous of mind – the traits of a “charming” novel or story, in fact – and which act as the root from which the entire fiction, and all its delightful details, grow.
-And I think that this generosity is at least one reason why this story is so very easy to love.
+And the charm of the story is in these basic premises, which are nourishing, satisfying, and generous of mind (common traits of a trivially “charming” novel or story, in fact), and which act as the root from which the entire fiction and all its delightful details grow.

 Straightforward deconstructions have a fun to them, and they are often thrilling despite an inevitably bitter tone.
 Le Guin prefers to critique through alternatives, and by elaborating upon the myopia of opposing views.
 She uses her talents and skills to do the sort of thing an opponent might do, but better, and often from an opposite moral direction.
 This is maybe nowhere as obvious as in her short story Sleepwalkers (which is online here), where she essentially skewers writers like Bret Easton Ellis and his ilk.

 (By the way, I will from now on continue to refer only to Bret Easton Ellis—but as a shorthand for an entire swath of writers of a certain type.
 These writers range in talent and regard, from Pulitzer-prize winners to the lowliest of hacks.
 So why choose Ellis as my poster boy instead of any of the others?
 Because I know Ellis’s fiction on a more consistent basis than the others; I can feel confident talking about his entire oeuvre in a way I don’t feel confident when talking about, say, Jay McInerney or Don DeLilo or Chuck Palahniuk or Tao Lin, or any of the many others mining this particular brand of nihilistic post-modern cynicism in at least some of their writing… I might only know one novel by the non-Ellis authors, after all, and who knows, their other work could be very different in style.
 With Ellis, unfortunately, I was exposed to a lot of his books in my late teens.
 I know he is very consistent.
 So that is why he shall be my poster boy.
 Let it be understood that though I’m talking specifically about Ellis, I am thinking also of a large number of writers, standing in the shadows close behind him.)

 Ellis excels at creating a closed and claustrophobic world.
 His suffocating bubbles of nihilistic shallowness are never interrupted by a single dissenting comment from any character (nor a single observation from the narrative voice).
-They are never interrupted by anything which might imply there is an alternative style of thought in existence – that lack of interruption is what can make them almost contagious in their convictions.
-There’s this very amusing parody of Ellis’s style as imposed upon the characters from The Babysitter’s Club, but while it gets the characterization pretty spot-on, it manages to interrupt its own effect because the writer is clearly on the side of Mary-Anne – and so are we, the reader.
+They are never interrupted by anything which might imply there is an alternative style of thought in existence.
+That lack of interruption is what can make them almost contagious in their convictions.
+There’s this very amusing parody of Ellis’s style as imposed upon the characters from The Babysitter’s Club, but while it gets the characterization pretty spot-on, it manages to interrupt its own effect because the writer is clearly on the side of Mary-Anne.
+And thus so are we, the reader.
 Ellis does not slip up by creating someone who is in any way likeable, or not an “asshole victim”, and just plainly Not A Douche.
 The success of his fiction’s effects relies on being so consistently air-tight/airless.

 Actually, the example that I always prefer to bring up as “typical Ellis” is how he would describe an elderly couple holding hands as they sit on a bench in a park.
 It would probably go something like this: